Browse the Microsoft Purview Data Catalog

-Searching a data catalog is a great tool for data discovery if a data consumer knows what they are looking for, but often users don't know exactly how their data estate is structured.
-The Microsoft Purview data catalog offers a browse experience that enables users to explore what data is available to them either by collection or through traversing the hierarchy of each data source in the catalog.
+Searching a data catalog is a great tool for data discovery if a data consumer knows what they're looking for, but often users don't know exactly how their data estate is structured.
+The Microsoft Purview Data Catalog offers a browse experience that enables users to explore what data is available to them either by collection or through traversing the hierarchy of each data source in the catalog.

 To access the browse experience, select “Browse assets” from the data catalog home page.

 Browse by collection

 Browse by collection allows you to explore the different collections you're a data reader or curator for.